Chemical Markup Language - CompChem Convention

 The CompChem convention is used to specify computational chemistry documents.
 It is designed to capture the typical underlying processes of quantum calculations and their relationships in a well defined implicit semantic structure using Chemical Markup Language (CML).

 This document describes the concepts which are introduced in CompChem, explains how to compose a CompChem document and illustrates it with examples.
-The core concepts that make up CompChem are:
+This document references and should be read in conjunction with the CompChem dictionary, which is a core part of the convention mechanism and defines the terms used within it.

 The CompChem convention also relies on the molecular convention or other RECOMMENDED molecular conventions which defines a set of constraints for storing to representations of molecules in CML.
 CompChem requires that any molecules e.g. in the input molecular geometry and the optimised geometry result conform to the molecular convention.
 The molecular convention is not explained here and the reader should consult the molecular convention specification for more information.

 Except the few instances where they are expressly forbidden, the convention allows users to optionally include both other cml elements and attributes, and foreign namespaced elements and attributes.
 It is expected that in general tools will silently ignore the extra information because they will not be able to understand it.
+This also permits the conventions and dictionaries to be developed around working tools, and only updated at well-defined intervals.

 1.1 Notational Conventions